a23956491z/all_notes/Deep Learning & Data Mining/Data Similarity.md

 * how alike are 2 data objects
 * usually in $[0,1]$

+**Proximity** measure : Similarity or Dissimilarity measure

 Dissimilarity matrix : only contains distances
 ![](https://i.imgur.com/6yb1gD5.png)

-## binary variable
+## Binary Variable
-if we have a 2 data object like this (binary attribute):
+if we have a 2 data object like this which are binary variable(binary attribute):
 ![](https://i.imgur.com/BJzWPvo.png)

 we can get a table like this: